datamass-io/ml-kraken/README.md

 * models exposed under REST services
 * easy integration with real-time analytical systems
 * environment that easly scale-up
-* ability to many many model versions in one place
+* ability to keep many model versions in one place
-* Plugin to jupyterhub to communicate with ML-Kraken
+* jupyterhub plugin to communicate with ML-Kraken

 ## Demo